jobbyist/skinlabs-beta/replit.md

 This is SKYNN (SKINLABS), a South African skincare platform that provides expertly curated, derm-informed content about skincare.
 The platform combines content management with personalized user experiences, offering skincare guides, product reviews, ingredient explanations, deals, and personalized routines tailored for South African users.

-The application is built as a full-stack web platform with a React frontend and Express.js backend, featuring user authentication, skin profiling, content management, and subscription functionality.
+The application is built as a full-stack web platform with a React frontend and Express.js backend, featuring user authentication, skin profiling, content management, subscription functionality, and Progressive Web App (PWA) capabilities for mobile iOS and Android deployment.

 # User Preferences